-Media warns Trump: We are not the enemy
+US media fights back against Donald Trump's 'fake news' smears

 -

-Newsrooms across the US are hitting back against President Donald Trump with a co-ordinated series of editorials condemning his attacks on “fake news” and suggesting that journalists are the enemy.
+Newsrooms across the US are hitting back against Donald Trump's attempts to label them as "fake news" with a coordinated series of editorials condemning his attacks.

 The Boston Globe invited newspapers across the country to stand up for the press with editorials on Thursday, and several began appearing online a day earlier.

-Nearly 350 news organisations have pledged to participate, according to Marjorie Pritchard, op-ed editor at the Globe.
+Nearly 350 news organisations have pledged to participate according to Marjorie Pritchard, op-ed editor at the Globe.

-In St Louis, the Post-Dispatch called journalists “the truest of patriots”, while the Chicago Sun-Times said it believes most Americans know Mr Trump is talking nonsense.
+In St Louis, the Post-Dispatch called journalists “the truest of patriots”, while the Chicago Sun-Times said it believes most Americans know the President is talking nonsense.

-The Fayetteville Observer said it hopes Mr Trump will stop making such accusations, “but we’re not holding our breath”.
+The Fayetteville Observer said it hopes Trump will stop making such accusations, “but we’re not holding our breath”.

 The North Carolina newspaper added: “Rather, we hope all the president’s supporters will recognise what he’s doing – manipulating reality to get what he wants.”